GudipatiJahnavi/password-strength-checker/README.md

 # password-strength-checker
-A simple python program to check if paswword is strong enough
+A simple python program to check if password is strong enough

 About:
 -checks password length
--checks uppercase letters , digits , and special characters -return strong , medium and weak
+-checks uppercase letters , digits , and special characters -return strong , medium or weak

 Technology:
 -Python